Oman is a civil law jurisdiction. Legislation is the primary source of its laws, not judicial precedent.

 Royal Decrees form the bedrock of Oman’s legislative framework, and are often supplemented by secondary/delegated legislation in the form of Ministerial Decisions.
 Royal Decrees are identified in this article with the initialisation “RD”.

 Oman’s Civil Transactions Law RD 29/2013 (the Civil Code) regulates all matters that are not addressed by other specific laws.
 Under the Civil Code, commercial arrangements between parties are governed by the contract between them, unless the law imposes a contrary requirement.
-The principles of Islamic jurisprudence, the principles of Shari'a, and customary practices (in that order of descending authority) may also be relevant when interpreting a contract.
+The principles of Islamic jurisprudence, the principles of Shari'a and customary practices may also be relevant when interpreting a contract (in that order of descending authority).

-The Courts take a purposive approach to the construction of contracts, and will seek to identify the intention of the parties to it.
+The courts take a purposive approach to the construction of contracts, and will seek to identify the intention of the parties to a contract.
 Broadly speaking, a party exercising rights under a contract will be expected to act reasonably and in good faith.

-The Basic Law of the State RD 101/96 (the Basic Law) essentially serves as Oman’s constitution.
-Under the Basic Law, judicial power is independent and vested in the Courts, which operate in accordance with the rule of law.
+The Basic Law of the State RD 6/21 (the Basic Law) essentially serves as Oman’s constitution.
+Under the Basic Law, judicial power is independent and vested in the courts, which operate in accordance with the rule of law.

 Non-Omanis may only conduct business in Oman through a locally registered entity.
 In practice, this means that non-Omanis must either establish a presence in Oman or conduct their business through a local commercial agent in order to invest in Oman.

 Establishing a Presence in Oman